 Photo by Christin Hume from Unsplash

-- Setting up modal dialogs and alerts using iOS-style components to provide contextual information and prompt user actions.
+- Use iOS-style modal dialogs and alerts for contextual actions.

-- Supporting Dynamic Type to ensure that text within the PWA adjusts to the user’s preferred font size settings.
+- Support Dynamic Type so text scales to the user's font size setting.

 Splash Screen and Add to Home Screen